SammyEnigma/winfoom/README.md

 If you find this application helpful, don't forget to give it a star ⭐

+**This project is in maintainance mode, any feature request will be ignored.**

 # Overview
 Winfoom is an HTTP(s) proxy server facade that allows applications to authenticate through the following proxies: